getreu/tp-note/docs/source/tpnote--manual.md

 ![The folder in which the new note will be created.](assets/workflow1-1.png){width="10cm"}

-Alternatively you can open the folder where you want to create a new note and right-click on some empty white space.
+Alternatively, you can open the folder where you want to create a new note and right-click on some empty white space.

 ![The new unmodified note created by template on disk](assets/workflow1-2.png){width="10cm"}